Rubber Plant Care: Stop Yellow Leaves & Root Rot (Ficus elastica)

 Cut just above a leaf node — the plant usually branches into two new stems below the cut.

-If you’re interested in Ficus pruning techniques, my guide on how to care for a fiddle leaf fig goes into more detail on shaping and branching — though be warned, fiddle leaf figs are much pickier!
+If Ficus shaping interests you, my guide on how to care for a fiddle leaf fig goes deeper on branching and pruning — though fair warning, fiddle leaf figs are far pickier.

 Propagation: Make More Plants for Free

-One of the best things about rubber plants is how easy they are to propagate.
-I’ve successfully grown two new plants from cuttings.
+One of the best things about rubber plants is how easily they propagate — I’ve grown two new plants from cuttings.

 Method 1: Water Propagation (Easiest)

-1. Take a cutting: cut a 6-inch section of healthy stem, just below a leaf node
+1. Take a cutting: snip a 6-inch section of healthy stem, just below a leaf node

-2. Remove lower leaves: keep only 2–3 leaves at the top
+2. Remove lower leaves: keep only 2–3 at the top

 3. Place in water: submerge the cut end in a jar of clean water